Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 54 - Mixed Precision.
 To save time time the AMP ( Automatic Mixed Precision ) uses FP16 for the heavy lifting, but at the end switches back to highly precise math FP32 to save the final answer.
 Weak point :
   If the data provided is not cleared or if the values are so small, then the computer will rounds then down to absolute zero ( Gradient Underflow ), making model stop learning and breaks it.

+*Day 55 - DDP.
+DDP allows users to wire multiple computers together to train one AI.
+Weak point :
+It can take very long time if the internet is unstable or slow.